 << Previous | Next >>

-"Let me explain newspaper advertising to you," went my client's diatribe..."It
+"Let me explain newspaper advertising to you," said my new client, the owner of a national chain of oriental rug stores..."It

 is like buying real estate except you pay for the column-inch instead of the

 square foot.
 So, you need to make sure that you use every single column-inch of the ad